Joint Message Detection and Channel Estimation for Unsourced Random Access in Cell-Free User-Centric Wireless Networks: Introduction

-Since assigning individual access codes to each user in advance is either impossible or highly impractical, it becomes necessary for all users to share the same access codebook.
-At the end of the RACH slot, the system must generate a list of collectively transmitted messages by the random access users, along with an estimation of the corresponding channel coefficient vectors.
-Even though the system may not yet know the identity of each random access user, it acknowledges that a user transmitting a certain $n$-th message in the detected list is requesting access and is associated with a channel estimate.
-Using this estimate, the system selects the set of $Q$ Resource Units (RUs) with the largest channel magnitudes (where $Q$ is a suitable system parameter) and transmits an ACK message using some form of DL precoding (e.g., Maximal-Ratio Transmission (MRT), as in \cite{ngo2017cell}).
-Essentially, the random access messages act as "tokens," implicitly identifying the requesting users and their channel coefficients, and potentially encoding some additional information (e.g., the number of requested TDD slots for subsequent allocated communication).
+The high-level scheme described above is conceptually similar to the so-called 2-step RACH scheme specified by 3GPP for fast random access (see \cite{liva2024unsourced} and references therein).
+This scheme makes use of a codebook (i.e., a collection of codewords)~\footnote{For example, in the 2-step RACH the codebook is formed by a collection of Zadoff-Chu sequences \cite{liva2024unsourced}.} that is fixed a priori and is common to all users.
+When a user wishes to access the channel, it picks a codeword and sends it.
+The system must generate a list of the transmitted codewords and, in our case, also an estimation of the corresponding channel coefficient vectors.
+Even though the system may not yet know the identity of the random access user, it acknowledges that a user transmitting a certain $n$-th message (i.e., the $n$-th codeword) in the detected list is requesting access and is associated with a channel estimate.
+Using this estimate, the system selects the set of $Q$ {\em resource units} (RUs) with the largest channel magnitudes (where $Q$ is a suitable system parameter) and transmits an ACK message using some form of DL precoding (e.g., {\em maximal-ratio transmission} (MRT), as in \cite{ngo2017cell}).